-In this era of information one can easily get confused by peeking at the large varieties while buying necessary household or office equipment without guides.
+In this era of information, one can easily get confused by peeking at the large varieties while buying a necessary household or office equipment without guides.

-For the time being vacuum cleaners are a must everywhere, houses or offices, or even for cars.
+For the time being, vacuum cleaners are a must everywhere, houses or offices, or even for cars.
 We cannot even imagine a carpet or rug without a vacuum cleaner.

 Types of Vacuum Cleaners:

-The first one is The Canister which is very popular in Europe, this type of vacuum cleaner is perfect for cleaning hard floors, stairs, and under furniture, and the attachments are handy or cleaning drapes and upholstery.
+The first one is The Canister which is very popular in Europe, this type of vacuum cleaner is perfect for cleaning hard floors, stairs, and under furniture, and the attachments are handy for cleaning drapes and upholstery.

 Uprights tend to cost less than canister vacuums and cut a wider cleaning swath.

 They’re handy for light, quick surface cleaning on short-pile carpets and bare floors; some can handle pet hair on upholstery.

-Finally the robotics that has a growing demand everywhere, robotic vacuums do the grunge work while you relax.
+Finally, the robotics that has a growing demand everywhere, robotic vacuums do the grunge work while you relax.

-The performance of a vacuum cleaner can be measured by several parameters, such as: Airflow, Air speed, Suction, Weight, noise power, cord length and hose length etc. The power consumption of a vacuum cleaner, in watts, is often the only figure stated.
+The performance of a vacuum cleaner can be measured by several parameters, such as Airflow, Airspeed, Suction, Weight, noise power, cord length, hose length, etc.

-How Vacuum Cleaner works?
+How does Vacuum Cleaner work?

 When you take a sip of drink through a straw, the action of sucking creates a negative air pressure inside the straw: a pressure that is lower than that of the surrounding atmosphere.

-The vacuum cleaner uses an electric motor that spins a fan, sucking in air – and any small particles caught up in it – and pushing it out the other side, into a bag or a canister, to create the negative pressure.
+The vacuum cleaner uses an electric motor that spins a fan, sucking in the air – and any small particles caught up in it – and pushing it out the other side, into a bag or a canister, to create the negative pressure.

 How to select the best Vacuum cleaner for you?

-Predominantly there are two steps to pick the best one; first step is selecting the styles of vacuum that suits best for needs, secondly determining features you are looking for.
+Predominantly there are two steps to pick the best one; the first step is selecting the styles of vacuum that suits best for needs, secondly determining features you are looking for.

 Canister vacuums have solutions for this type of issue.
 This vacuum separates the body and put it on the end of a wand which makes them more maneuverable.
 Overall, these vacuums are bulkier than their upright brethren.

 Both Canisters and uprights have Bagged or Bagless features.
 Which one is right for you?
 Let’s see some of the advantages and disadvantages of both.

 Many bagged vacuum cleaners use HEPA filter that helps to remove dirt particles from the air.
 Bagless vacuums with chambers are fitted with HEPA filters that trap dust and particles for cleaning.

-Now a question might have come in your mind about HEPA filters.
+Now a question might have come to your mind about HEPA filters.
 What is it?
-Recent vacuum cleaners genereally use HEPA H13, H12, or H11 filters.
+Recent vacuum cleaners generally use HEPA H13, H12, or H11 filters.
 HEPA H10 filters are rare now.

-Cost of the vacuum depends on level of air purification.
+The cost of the vacuum depends on the level of air purification.
 Asthma and allergy sufferers should keep a HEPA vacuum.

 Things you should consider while buying a Vacuum Cleaner: